 Step 1: Line your tin with baking or parchment paper.
 This will save you from fiddling around when the fudge is ready to go in the tin.

-Step 5: Remove it from the heat and add a few drops of green food colouring and ½ teaspoon of peppermint extract.
+Step 5: Remove it from the heat and add a few drops of green gel food colouring and ½ teaspoon of peppermint extract.
 Mix well.

 Step 7: Transfer the fudge to your lined tin and press into place.
 Top with the remaining Aero bubbles and bar pieces.